Razish/node-jkpug/README.md

 # node-jkpug
-A pick Up Game bot for Jedi Knight (Academy and Outcast) with Discord and IRC frontends.
+A Pick Up Game bot for Jedi Knight (Academy and Outcast) with Discord and IRC frontends.

 ## Commands
 ###!servers (gametype)